filipetedim/angular-rating-icons/README.md

 Angular-rating is maintained under the [Semantic Versioning guidelines](http://semver.org/).

 See the [Releases section of this GitHub project](https://github.com/filipetedim/angular-rating/releases/) for changelogs for each release.

+## Credits and author

+This project's early development was based on [melloc01](https://github.com/melloc01)'s repository, [angular-input-stars](https://github.com/melloc01/angular-input-stars/).
+I needed more features from his package and to work in a different way, specifically the feature to add half (decimal) ratings like 2,5.

+So I thought I'd build my own and increase it's feature list like allowing it to be fully customizable, using callbacks on value (rating) change and so on.
+It has since evolved past [melloc01](https://github.com/melloc01)'s project, but I can't help thanking and crediting him for being my early prototype.

 ## License